How to Buy a New Boiler

 It makes sense to embrace this new technology and accept that the slightly higher initial purchase cost will re-couped through lower heating bills.

 The next stage is to determine what type of condensing boiler will best suit your lifestyle and home.
 Regular (also known as conventional or traditional boilers), System or Combi?

 In most cases this will be determined for you, if you live in a flat you’ll most probably need a combi boiler, if you have a large family home with no space restrictions then a regular boiler or system boiler will be best suited.
 Either way this is a job for an expert.

 Get 3 Quotes

-We recommend you get 3 quotes, call either 2 nationwide firms and 1 local or vice versa.
+We recommend you get 3 quotes from local and national installers.
 This will not only give you a good feel for the price you should be paying but will also enable you to assess their professionalism and knowledge against each other.
 Use boiler quotation services such as that offered by Boiler Guide to contact local heating engineers on your behalf.
-As an alternative and if you're on certain benefits you could see if you're eligible for a free boiler via the ECO grant.

 Bear in mind nationwide firms may be a little more expensive but often provide comprehensive after sales service and support packages.

 Before the engineer arrives to inspect your home be prepared.
 The engineer should ask you some important questions about your lifestyle and current system.
 This will enable correct specification of the boiler and central heating system.